broodjeaap/go-watch/README.md

 ### Count
 Outputs the number of inputs.
 ### Round
-Outputs the inputs rounded to the given decimals, nonnumerical valuesa are skipped.
+Outputs the inputs rounded to the given decimals, nonnumerical values are skipped.
 ## Condition

 ### Different Than Last